The 11 Most Underrated Ab-Training Ideas

 From beginners to professional athletes, everybody knows the usefulness of planks and has, at least, tried it for themselves.
 You might think that planking is itself the only exercise that helps you to stabilize the core by getting into a prone position.

-This where you are wrong because you can get into a plank position in many types of exercises.
+This is where you are wrong because you can get into a plank position in many types of exercises.
 For example, you can tense up your abdomen consciously while doing a push-up, lifting weight in a barbell curl, or in movements like shrugs and lateral raises.

 3: Use an Ab Wheel